 4. Our cooperation partner ECAM is able to measure efficiently and demonstrate effectively the changes and outcomes brought about by its activities and programs, including its capacity to improve gender equality.

-There are many activities linked to the expected results, and in order for you to get acquainted with some of those you can read the updates in English here:
+There are many activities linked to the expected results, and in order for you to get acquainted with some of those you can read the updates in English here (links lead to English texts):

 Our aim is to finance the projects, as far as possible, with funding from Forum Syd (who are funded by the Swedish International Cooperation Development Agency, Sida), through a contribution of 10% collected by contributions and donations made directly to Regnskogsföreningen.
 A member contributes through membership fees, and possibly by additional voluntary contributions.
 The management of Regnskogsföreningen is financed by separate contributions from Forum Syd, and by the volunteers of Regnskogsföreningen.